Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "I coulda broke you every time I attacked," he said honestly.
 "It’s hard holdin’ back."

 She sighed, nodded, then did a kip-up to her feet.
-"Still, it *is* good practice...how’s Julian doing?"
+"Still, it *is* good practice... how’s Julian doing?"

 "We’ll worry about him after the lesson, I got a few things to teach ya.
 ‘Cuz Blac?
 He’s a dumbshit.
 I ain’t concerned about your feelings.
 I wanna make sure you’re a goddamned killer."
 He ignored the way she blanched at that word and pressed on.

 "There’s three things ‘bout being a killer."
 He extended a huge finger and counted off.
 "First, you gotta be willing to fuckin’ *break* your enemy.
 There ain’t no such thing as honor when it’s about ‘yer life.
 Do what it takes to live ‘cuz you only get to lose *once."*

 He grabbed at his middle finger.
 "Two, your enemy might have some stupid notions about honor and decency and all that, or he might be some white knight like Blac."
 That earned Firth some rolled eyes and a scoff, which were ignored.
 "You need to ***punish*** the idiot and don’t let him ever make that mistake again.
 And three, you won’t be able to do the previous two things if you’re afraid t’do what’s needed.
-And that means...you gotta enjoy winning.
+And that means... you gotta enjoy winning.
 You can worry about it all later.
 In the moment, you need to be a fuckin’ bloodthirsty animal."

-"I...I don’t know if—"
+"I...
+I don’t know if—"

 "Where’d you get them scars?"